matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 ![img](../../assets/images/connect-1.png)

-2. Click on "Add network".
+2. Click on "Add network manually".

 3. Fill in the details about zkSync alpha testnet network and click "Save":